tony-aw/broadcast/README.md

   “dependency hell”). ‘broadcast’ thus avoids this.
-- **Avoid wasting resources for translations**: Using libraries from other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of R to that of the other language, and vice-versa, which wastes precious time, memory, and power. ‘broadcast’ requires no such translations of structures, and is therefore much less wasteful.
+- **Avoid wasting resources for translations**: Using libraries from other languages, such as ‘xtensor’ (‘C++’) or ‘Numpy’ (‘Python’) means that - at some point - one needs to convert between the structure of ‘R’ to that of the other language, and vice-versa, which wastes precious time, memory, and power. ‘broadcast’ requires no such translations of structures, and is therefore much less wasteful.
 - **Ensure consistent behaviour**: Using libraries from other languages also means one cannot always guarantee consistent behaviour for some operations.
-For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).
-Since ‘broadcast’ does not rely on external libraries, it can ensure behaviour that is consistent with the rest of .
+For example: both ‘Numpy’ and ‘xtensor’ have only limited support for missing values, whereas ‘R’ supports missing values for both atomic and recursive array/vector types (except type of ‘Raw’).
+  Since ‘broadcast’ does not rely on external libraries, it can ensure behaviour that is consistent with the rest of ‘R’.